 Ready for a change?
 Come and teach in exciting Vietnam!
+NO DEGREE REQUIRED.

 You can support local Vietnamese students in their English education and future life prospects by teaching English at one of these community focussed schools.
 This is a highly rewarding career opportunity and Ho Chi Minh city offers a lively expat social scene with plenty of teacher meet ups and events.

 If you are interested in joining the team and teaching local Vietnamese students of all ages and levels, we'd love to hear from you!

 Professional, supportive and friendly environment with full training provided.
 You can teach at one of the youngest and fastest growing education providers in Vietnam with over 80 English teaching sites, 2 international schools and collaboration with Macmillan and British Council.

 Enjoy some great benefits

 - Fixed monthly salary 1,000 - 1,500USD / month (23,200,000-34,800,000 VND) *

 - Up to 24 paid holidays a year